yesokcool/ReadySet/README.md

     - Compete for a high score.
     - Build up or take down the score modifier together.
     - Time your calls to steal points from your opponent.
+        - Or be civilized and create your own rules!
 - Auto-solving (cheat) mode
 - Color-blind accessibility